 The Postgraduate Diploma in Applied Theology aims to support professional development for pastors and other Christian ministry and missional practitioners who have high levels of curriculum knowledge, research skills, and leadership capacity.
+Once you complete the Postgraduate Diploma in Applied Theology with the appropriate GPA score, you are able to undertake the thesis course to complete the Master of Applied Theology.

 “Consider joining us for a Postgraduate Diploma at Carey.
 Choose from a wide range of topics with incredible lecturers who will walk alongside you in doing research that matters.”